How can we, as scientists, change some of the more negative perceptions, whilst maintaining the positive ones?

 4 As an addendum to point 3, you’ll now be realising you need a clear picture on *why* you wish to engage this particular audience.
 Sticking engagement in the REF or enhancing a grant application won’t cut the mustard!

-5. Be authentic and approach engagement with the same professionalism as you approach your research.
+5. Be authentic and approach engagement with the same professionalism that you approach your research.

 6. Think about how you’re going to evaluate the project before you begin.
 Seek help from those skilled in this area.